MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 **dialogs\user_profile_dialog.py**

-In the last step, we check the `step_context.result` returned by the dialog called in the previous waterfall step.
-If the return value is true, we use the user profile accessor to get and update the user profile.
-To get the user profile, we call the `get` method, and then set the values of the `user_profile.transport`, `user_profile.name`, and `user_profile.age` properties.
-Finally, we summarize the information for the user before calling `end_dialog` which ends the dialog.
+In the last step, check the `step_context.result` returned by the dialog called in the previous waterfall step.
+If the return value is true, the user profile accessor gets and updates the user profile.
+To get the user profile, call `get`, and then set the values of the `user_profile.transport`, `user_profile.name`, and `user_profile.age` properties.
+Finally, summarize the for the user before calling `end_dialog`, which ends the dialog.
 Ending the dialog pops it off the dialog stack and returns an optional result to the dialog's parent.
 The parent is the dialog or method that started the dialog that just ended.

 [!code-python[summary step](~/../botbuilder-samples/samples/python/05.multi-turn-prompt/dialogs/user_profile_dialog.py?range=166-204)]

 **Create the extension method to run the waterfall dialog**

-We've defined a `run_dialog()` helper method inside **helpers\dialog_helper.py** that we will use to create and access the dialog context.
+A `run_dialog()` helper method is defined in **helpers\dialog_helper.py** that's used to create and access the dialog context.
 Here, `accessor` is the state property accessor for the dialog state property, and `dialog` is the user profile component dialog.
-Since component dialogs define an inner dialog set, we must create an outer dialog set that's visible to the message handler code and use that to create a dialog context.
+Since component dialogs define an inner dialog set, an outer dialog set must be created that's visible to the message handler code and use that to create a dialog context.

-The dialog context is created by calling the `create_context` method, and is used to interact with the dialog set from within the bot's turn handler.
+Create the dialog context by calling the `create_context`, which is used to interact with the dialog set from within the bot's turn handler.
 The dialog context includes the current turn context, the parent dialog, and the dialog state, which provides a method for preserving information within the dialog.

 The dialog context allows you to start a dialog with the string ID, or continue the current dialog (such as a waterfall dialog that has multiple steps).
 The dialog context is passed through to all the bot's dialogs and waterfall steps.